Turtlecrafter81/al-guides/Equipment Guide.md

 [![pr152mm Triple HE](/resources/pr152mm%20triple%20he%20gr_a.png)](https://azurlane.koumakan.jp/Triple_152mm_(Mark_17_Dual-Purpose_Prototype))
 [![150mm Twin TbtsK](/resources/150mm%20twin%20tbtsk%20gr_b.png)](https://azurlane.koumakan.jp/Twin_150mm_(TbtsK_C/36)#Type_3)

- - **[Prototype 152mm Triple BL Mark XXV](https://azurlane.koumakan.jp/Triple_152mm_Prototype_(BL_6%22_Mk_XXV))** has the longest range of any CL gun, coupled with a high firepower bonus, making it the best auxiliary gun for general-use.
-However, it has a random pattern, which can potentially cause issues with interception.
-Similarly, its exceptionally long range also means it has a high likelihood of being on cooldown from firing at production types, further impacting its interception capabilities.
+ - **[Triple 152mm BL Mark XXV Prototype](https://azurlane.koumakan.jp/Triple_152mm_Prototype_(BL_6%22_Mk_XXV))** | Has the longest range of any CL gun, coupled with a high firepower bonus that make it the best auxiliary gun for general use.
- - **[152mm Triple Mk16](https://azurlane.koumakan.jp/Triple_152mm_(6%22/47_Mk_16)#Type_3)** is exceptional at interception thanks to its high damage per shell, wide spread, and zero second volley time
+ - **[Triple 152mm Mk16](https://azurlane.koumakan.jp/Triple_152mm_(6%22/47_Mk_16)#Type_3)** | Exceptional at interception thanks to its high alpha damage per shell, wide spread, and zero second volley time.
+Exceptionally easy to acquire as well.
- - **[152mm Triple (MK-5)](https://azurlane.koumakan.jp/Triple_152mm_(MK-5)#Type_3)** while has a non-zero volley time, it has the longest range, high shell density and high damage per shell, coupled with the high firepower bonus making it one of the better non-zero volley time interception gun.
+ - **[Triple 152mm (MK-5)](https://azurlane.koumakan.jp/Triple_152mm_(MK-5)#Type_3)** | While this gun has a non-zero volley time, its high shell density and damage per volley coupled with the high FP bonus makes it one of the better non-zero volley time interception guns.
- - **[155mm Triple](https://azurlane.koumakan.jp/Triple_155mm_(3rd_Year_Type)#Type_3)** is relatively weak at interception, thanks to its short range, non-zero volley time, and low shell density.
-However, it's a very accessible gun with a high firepower boost, making it a useful gun in any situation where interception is non-concern, or the gun itself is capable of handling any incoming threats.
+ - **[Triple 155mm (3rd Year Type)](https://azurlane.koumakan.jp/Triple_155mm_(3rd_Year_Type)#Type_3)** | Relatively weak at interception, thanks to its short range, non-zero volley time, and low shell density.
+However, it's a very accessible gun with a high FP boost, making it a useful gun in any situation where interception is non-concern, or the gun itself is capable of handling any incoming threats.
+In most situations, it is.
- - **[152mm Twin BL Mark XXII](https://azurlane.koumakan.jp/Twin_152mm_(BL_6%22_Mk_XXII)#Type_3)** has comparable interception capabilities to the 152mm Mk16, but it trades raw volume of fire for AP shells, and is useful in certain situations where the penetration capabilities of AP shells is desirable.
+ - **[Twin 152mm BL Mark XXII](https://azurlane.koumakan.jp/Twin_152mm_(BL_6%22_Mk_XXII)#Type_3)** | Comes with comparable interception capabilities to the Triple 152mm Mk16, but trades raw volume of fire for AP shells.
+Useful in certain situations where the penetration capabilities of AP shells is desirable.
- - **[Prototype 152mm Triple DP Mk17](https://azurlane.koumakan.jp/Triple_152mm_(Mark_17_Dual-Purpose_Prototype))** gives a split of anti-air and firepower.
-Similar to the 155mm, it has a non-zero volley time, which impacts its interception capabilities, but it has a longer range, improving its reaction times, and its tighter spread increases its bullet density.
-Given its rarity and relatively weak interception, it's not the most useful choice for an aux gun, but it is also the only CL gun that provides a boost to anti-air.
+ - **[Triple 152mm Mk17 DP Prototype](https://azurlane.koumakan.jp/Triple_152mm_(Mark_17_Dual-Purpose_Prototype))** | Another gun with non-zero volley time which impacts its interception capabilities.
+Gives a split of FP and AA as well, further hampering its ability to contribute to FP which is often the more important stat for main fleet ships.
+Given its rarity and relatively weak interception qualities, it is better suited to its role as the premier CL main gun instead.
- - **[150mm Twin TbtsK C/36](https://azurlane.koumakan.jp/Twin_150mm_(TbtsK_C/36)#Type_3)** has a few advantages for interception in specific niche scenarios, but is generally poorly suited for general use.
-Its hyper-accurate firing pattern allows a ship to pump more concentrated damage into a single target than any other available aux gun.
-Additionally, its AP shells can penetrate, allowing it to deal with certain patterns of suicide boats that other, non-AP guns might struggle with.
+ - **[Twin 150mm TbtsK C/36](https://azurlane.koumakan.jp/Twin_150mm_(TbtsK_C/36)#Type_3)** | Has a few advantages for interception in specific niche scenarios, but is generally poorly suited for general use.
+Its hyper-accurate firing pattern allows a ship to pump more concentrated damage into a single target than any other available CL gun.
+Additionally, its AP shells can penetrate - allowing it to deal with certain patterns of suicide boats that other non-AP guns might struggle with.

 ## Heavy Cruiser (CA) Guns
- - Unlike other vanguard calibre guns where no one ammo type is strictly superior, or if one appears to be superior it's due to characteristics aside from ammo type alone, the armour modifiers on heavy cruiser guns are drastically different enough that you will always want to use HE shells when fighting light armour enemies and AP shells when fighting medium and heavy armour enemies.
-For clearing fleets, the mixed armour types of the enemies encountered means either ammo type can be viable.
+ #### Unlike other vanguard calibre guns where no one ammo type is strictly superior (or if one appears to be superior it's due to characteristics aside from ammo type), the armour modifiers on heavy cruiser guns are drastically different.
+Enough to warrant the use of different guns when engaging Light, Medium or Heavy targets.

 **General Primaries** <br/>
 [![pr234mm triple](/resources/234mm%20triple%20gr_s.png)](https://azurlane.koumakan.jp/Triple_234mm_(BL_9.2%22_Mk_XII_Prototype))